Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Multi-Device Support:** DebtFreePlanner will support seamless use across various devices, including Web, Android, and iOS platforms.

 ### 3.3.
 Competitive Landscape

 #### 3.3.1. **Direct Competitors:**

 [Debt Payoff Planner](https://www.debtpayoffplanner.com/), [Undebt.it](https://undebt.it/), [unbury.me](https://unbury.me/), and [Vertex42 Debt Reduction Calculator](https://www.vertex42.com/Calculators/debt-reduction-calculator.html) help users manage and pay down debt using strategies like Snowball and Avalanche.
 However, these tools lack multicurrency support and the ability to customize debt repayment plans as extensively as DebtFreePlanner.

 ### 3.3.2. **Indirect Competitors:**

 Mint, [YNAB](https://www.youneedabudget.com/), [Quicken](https://www.quicken.com/), [Personal Capital](https://www.personalcapital.com/), and [Simplifi](https://www.quicken.com/simplifi) offer a broad range of financial management features, including budgeting and expense tracking, but do not support creating debt repayment plans.
 Notably, YNAB offers a well-documented official API that can be used to pull the loans into DebtFreePlanner.
 While Mint does not have an official public API, unofficial third-party APIs are available.
 These APIs can be leveraged to create a symbiotic relationship.

 ### 3.4. **Out of Scope**

 ##### 3.4.1. **Budgeting and Expense Tracking**
 - The DebtFreePlanner will not include features for general budgeting or expense tracking.
 This also includes loan payment history tracking, which will not be maintained within the application.
 - **Integration with YNAB:** To satisfy users' needs for budgeting and tracking expenses, including detailed loan payment histories, the DebtFreePlanner will integrate with YNAB (You Need A Budget), a well-established tool that excels in these areas.
 However, it should be noted that this integration does not fully align with YNAB's philosophy, as they emphasize a different approach to debt management.

-##### 3.4.2. **Non-Conventional Loan Types**
+##### 3.4.2. **Non-Conventional Loan**
 - The scope is limited to traditional conventional loans that are:
   - Paid on a monthly basis.
   - Have interest rates compounded monthly.